lchristmann/simple-tailwind-site-typo3/README.md

 For easier development I added the DDEV Add-On "PhpMyAdmin" (with `ddev add-on get ddev/ddev-phpmyadmin`), which you can install and run with `ddev phpmyadmin` and easily inspect the contents of the `db` database.

-When having added content during development that affects the website, redo and commit the database export `db.sql.gz` again: `ddev export-db --file=db.sql.gz`.
+When having added content during development that affects the website, redo and commit the database export `db.sql.gz` again: `ddev export-db --file=db.sql.gz` - this file will be put under `packages/t3_tailwind` by default - don't confuse it with the one I provide on the project root level!

 ## How I created and installed the site package